GeoscienceAustralia/eo-tides/paper/paper.md

 The [`eo_tides.utils`](https://geoscienceaustralia.github.io/eo-tides/api/#eo_tides.utils) module simplifies the setup of ocean tide models, addressing a common barrier to coastal EO workflows.
 Tools like `list_models` provide feedback on available and supported models (\autoref{fig:list}), while `clip_models` can significantly improve performance by clipping large high-resolution model files (e.g. FES2022 [@carrere2022new]) to smaller study area extents.

 ![A `list_tides` output providing a useful summary of available and supported tide models.\label{fig:list}](figures/joss_fig_list.png)
-[//]: # (you mention FES2022 in text but FES2014 in fig, might be confusing; better to mention both as FES2014/2022, or just use FES2022 in fig)

 ## Modelling tides